 Guilt is a close ally of a narcissistic parent.
 Guilt is a form of manipulation where the parent says things to the child that make them regret an action or a choice.
 Ultimately it damages the child’s self-esteem and makes them easier to control.

-Did we cover everything you wanted to know about the characteristics of a narcissistic mother?
+Did I cover everything you wanted to know about the characteristics of a narcissistic mother?

 In this post, we reviewed the characteristics of a narcissistic mother.
 But we also looked at some of the big questions that come along with that, such as: